 For another thing, it’s worth getting into a decent condition before starting nine months that take their toll on your body.
 Exercise is also very good for your mental well-being – all the mental health organisations recommend it – and again, although you can’t relax your way to a successful conception, it makes sense to reduce your overall stress levels as early as possible.

 The general recommendations from experts is around 30 minutes’ moderate to intense activity – like fast walking or cycling – five times a week.
 You don’t have to do the full 30 minutes in one go (two 15-minute power walks to and from work will count) but you do have to do it to a level that gets you slightly out of breath.

-Sadly, there’s no guarantee that exercise will help you in labour – but it certainly ought to help you get through the months leading up to it, as well as helping to keep your weight at a healthy level.
-And it should also help you fit your post-baby body back into your jeans, when the time comes.
+Sadly, there’s no guarantee that exercise will help you in labour – but it certainly will to help you get through the months leading up to it, as well as helping to keep your weight at a healthy level.
+And it should also help you fit your post-baby body back into your jeans when the time comes.